showvikbiswas/showvikbiswas/README.md

 ## Hi there, I'm Showvik 👋
-A fresh graduate from Department of CSE, BUET, presently employed as a lecturer at BRAC University.
+A fresh graduate from Department of CSE, BUET.

 Find out more at my [site](https://showvikbiswas.github.io/).